Idle0x/Drosera-Unique-Trap/README.md

 WORKFLOW PHASES

-PHASE 0: ENVIRONMENT SETUP
+PHASE 0: NETWORK AND DIRECTORY SETUP

-Ask user: Same network as trap deployment (Hoodi or Mainnet)?
+Ask user: Which network for this operator?
+(Hoodi testnet or Ethereum mainnet)

+Set directory based on network:
+Hoodi: ~/Drosera-Network-Hoodi
+Mainnet: ~/Drosera-Network-Mainnet

+Check if directory exists with operator: ls ~/Drosera-Network-[Network]

+IF DIRECTORY EXISTS WITH FILES:
+"Found existing operator setup.
+Three options:
+1. OPT-IN ONLY - Keep running operator, just add your new trap (jump to Phase 5)
+2. REINSTALL - Clean setup from scratch (backup first)
+3. CUSTOM PATH - Use different directory

+Choose option:"

-Create operator directory: mkdir -p ~/Drosera-Network && cd ~/Drosera-Network
+IF DIRECTORY EMPTY OR DOESN'T EXIST: mkdir -p ~/Drosera-Network-[Network] cd ~/Drosera-Network-[Network]
+Proceed with full installation (Phase 1-7)

 WAIT FOR USER CONFIRMATION